TritonDataCenter/rfd/rfd/0034/README.md

 - create the migration scheduling zone
 - write queue handling for migrations
-- connect with CNAPI for performing migrations
+- connect with VMAPI for performing migrations
 - update tooling (sdc-migrate, node-triton and portal) to support migration scheduling